mcdonc/breakonthru/README.rst

 config).  ``pjsua`` will autoanswer due to ``--auto-answer 200`` in ``pjsua.conf``.

 What happens when you call the front door and it's already on a call?
 It seems like a poor man's conference call.
 Both can hear the front door mic.
 Both can speak to the front door speaker.
 But clients can't hear each other directly, although they can hear each other through the front door speaker feeding back into the front door mic.
-I had thought maybe pjsua's ``--auto-conf`` option would change this behavior, but it doesn't seem to (with limited testing).
+I had thought maybe the ``--auto-conf`` option in ``pjsua.conf`` would change this behavior, but it doesn't seem to (with limited testing).

 Why stun and ice in ``pjsua.conf``?
 Seems to make off-LAN *inbound* calling work better, but it's lightly tested and may be unneccessary.